About Jonathan

 Jonathan K. Rice, originally from Indiana, grew up in south Florida, and presently lives in Charlotte, North Carolina with his wife and family.
 He received his Bachelor’s degree in Religious Studies from the University of North Carolina at Charlotte, and also did graduate work at Erskine Theological Seminary and Gordon-Conwell Theological Seminary at Charlotte

 In 2002 he co-edited a chapbook, Celebrating Life, a project funded by Barnes & Noble in celebration of National Poetry Month and in memory of Dorothy Perry Thompson, noted poet and instructor at Winthrop University.
-He authored his first chapbook, Shooting Pool With A Cellist, in 2003.
-His most recent book, Ukulele and Other Poems, (Main Street Rag, 2006) is a full-length collection.
-His poetry has appeared in many periodicals, including The Aurorean, Blue Unicorn, Cold Mountain Review, Comstock Review, Gargoyle, HazMat Review, Kakalak, Main Street Rag, Pedestal, Sacred Journey, Slipstream, and Sundog: A Southeast Review.
+He is the author of the chapbook, Shooting Pool With A Cellist (Main Street Rag Publishing, 2003) and a full-length poetry collection, Ukulele and Other Poems, (Main Street Rag, 2006).
+His latest book is Killing Time, just published by Main Street Rag Publishing in 2015.
+His poetry has appeared in many periodicals, including The Aurorean, Blue Unicorn, Cold Mountain Review, Comstock Review, Ekphrasis, Gargoyle, HazMat Review, Kakalak, Kentucky Review, Main Street Rag, Pedestal, Sacred Journey, San Pedro River Review, Slipstream, and Sundog: A Southeast Review.
 He has also been a longtime host of poetry readings in Charlotte since 1999.

 Iodine Poetry Journal has had the distinction of having work included in Best American Poetry 2006, which was selected and edited by former U.S. Poet Laureate, Billy Collins.